Agents

 Update governance metadata

-PATCH /api/v1/agents/{id}Updatable fields include: name, description, status, suspended_reason, risk_classification, requires_human_oversight, the four budget_* fields, permitted_tools, fria_assessment, transparency_disclosure, responsible_person_id, technical_lead_id, approval_authority_id, infrastructure_permissions, capability_model, framework.
+PATCH /api/v1/agents/{id}Updatable fields include: name, description, status, suspended_reason, risk_classification, requires_human_oversight, permitted_tools, fria_assessment, transparency_disclosure, responsible_person_id, technical_lead_id, approval_authority_id, infrastructure_permissions, capability_model, framework.

 The field names are